Gender pay gap: Gender norms

-Another social factor, which is related to the aforementioned one, is the socialization of individuals to adopt specific gender roles.
+Another social factor related to the aforementioned one is the socialization of individuals into adopting specific gender roles.
 Job choices influenced by socialization are often slotted in to "demand-side" decisions in frameworks of wage discrimination, rather than a result of extant labor market discrimination influencing job choice.
 Men that are in non-traditional job roles or jobs that are primarily seen as a women-focused jobs, such as nursing, have high enough job satisfaction that motivates the men to continue in these job fields despite criticism they may receive.

 According to a 1998 study, in the eyes of some employees, women in middle management are perceived to lack the courage, leadership, and drive that male managers appear to have, despite female middle managers achieving results on par with their male counterparts in terms of successful projects and achieving results for their employing companies.
 These perceptions, along with the factors previously described in the article, contribute to the difficulty of women to ascend to the executive ranks when compared to men in similar positions.

 Societal ideas of gender roles stem somewhat from media influences.
 Media portrays ideals of gender-specific roles off of which gender stereotypes are built.
 These stereotypes then translate to what types of work men and women can or should do.
-In this way, gender plays a mediating role in work discrimination, and women find themselves in positions that do not allow for the same advancements as males.
+In this way, gender plays a mediating role in work discrimination, and women find themselves in positions that do not allow for the same advancements as men.

-Some research suggests that women are more likely to volunteer for tasks that are less likely to help earn promotions, and that they are more likely to be asked to volunteer and more likely to say yes to such requests.
+Some research suggests that women are more likely to volunteer for tasks that are less likely to help them earn promotions, and that they are more likely to be asked to volunteer and to say yes to such requests.

+Gender socialization and career choice

+Studies show that the pay gap begins to take shape early in children's lives and does not begin at the workplace.
+Different socialization influences teach children what jobs are for them and how one is more fitting for one gender over another.
+Because of this, girls end up pursuing careers that focus on communication and caregiving, while boys pursue careers that focus on STEM and leadership roles.
+This matters when it comes to the topic of gender pay gap because female-dominated fields pay less on average, and this affects the wage gap.

+Negotiation expectations and backlash

+Studies show that women are less likely than men to negotiate competitively.
+They are less likely to negotiate because of fear of backlash for being assertive.
+Gender role expectations have a direct link to negotiation behavior.
+Men are expected to be assertive and competitive, while women are expected to be cooperative.
+Research suggests that transparency with salary expectations helps women request higher salaries and face less backlash.
+However, this doesn't completely solve the wage gap problem, as men become more competitive when given salary information.